 Private Lenders and Banks are two very different entities.

-We deal with banks everyday and as a result they are part of our money community.
+We deal with banks everyday, and, as a result, they are part of our money community.
 However, your friendly Bank isn’t so friendly when it comes to lending money.
-In fact, they can get very picky with whom they provide credit to because they want to make sure the money they lend is paid back!
+In fact, they can get very picky with whom they provide credit to because want to make sure the money they lend is paid back!